johnpapa/angular-styleguide/README.md

     *Why?*: DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS, animations, templates)

+- **Provide a Unique Directive Prefix**: Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo` which is declared in HTML as `acme-sales-customer-info`.

+    *Why?*: The unique short prefix identifies the directive's context and origin.
+For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.

+    - Note: Avoid `ng-` as these are reserved for AngularJS directives.Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).

 - **Restrict to Elements and Attributes**: When creating a directive that makes sense as a standalone element, allow restrict `E` (custom element) and optionally restrict `A` (custom attribute).
 Generally, if it could be its own control, `E` is appropriate.
 General guideline is allow `EA` but lean towards implementing as an element when its standalone and as an attribute when it enhances its existing DOM element.

     *Why?*: It makes sense.

     *Why?*: While we can allow the directive to be used as a class, if the directive is truly acting as an element it makes more sense as an element or at least as an attribute.

+    - Note: EA is the default for AngularJS 1.3 +

     ```html
     <!-- avoid -->